Halloween in Italy – the most haunted castles and palaces

 Unlike the castles mentioned so far, Castello di Fénis doesn’t have a spooky story behind its history.
 What it does have is umpteen reports of visitors hearing strange noises and footsteps.
 More strangely, it usually comes from the castle’s upper floor — an area not open to visitors.

-Boutique hotel in Aosta Valley
+Boutique hotel in Aosta Valley — Le Coffret

 Get an authentic Italian alpine experience at Le Coffret.
 This rural house dates back to 1779, and is located in the less touristic area of Saint Marcel.
 All rooms offer free Wi-Fi, and garage parking is free.

-Rooms come with orthopaedic mattresses and pillows, an LED TV and a library.
+Rooms come with orthopedic mattresses and pillows, an LED TV and a library.
 The hotel also has free WiFi throughout the building, free parking and ski storage too.

 Castello di Fenis

-Castello di Moncalieri, Piedmont
+6. Castello di Moncalieri, Piedmont

-It’s a short distance from the centre of Turin, and is surrounded by vines and elegant gardens.
-Its royal residents over the years included Queen Marie Adelaïde and princesses Clotilde and Laetitia from the House of Savoy.
+It’s a short distance from the center of Turin, and is surrounded by vines and elegant gardens.
+Its royal residents over the years have included Queen Marie Adelaïde and princesses Clotilde and Laetitia from the House of Savoy.

 Like Castello di Fénis, there doesn’t appear to be a legend behind the castle’s haunted reputation.
 However, the list of sightings and recordings of paranormal activity makes this the spookiest place to spend Halloween in Italy.